rpm-software-management/rpm/docs/manual/format_v3.md

 tag is used for RSA signatures and the GPG tag is used for DSA signatures.

+Note: the signature tag numbers clash with those of the main header, care must be taken not to mix them up.

 ## Header

 The Header contains all the information about a package: name,